March 24, 2020

 Community-engaged learning (CEL) can typically be categorized into three different tiers:

 This type of CEL course could include (but not be limited to) a recurring speaker or speakers from the community, field trip(s) to a community location that is integrated with course materials, or learning with the community by engaging together with a text, film, or common question which results in learning from each other’s different perspectives.
-If these kind of interactions are consistent throughout the semester (rather than one to two times), then the course may be considered intermediate or immersive.
+If these kind of interactions are consistent throughout the semester (rather than one to two times), then the course may be considered moderate or immersive.

 This CEL course could include (but not be limited to) any of the above at a medium frequency of occurrence, performing service work, volunteering, all of which provide observation and interaction that allows students to connect what they are learning in the classroom to a real-life situation while being provided structured opportunities to reflect on these experiences.